delight-im/Android-AdvancedWebView/README.md

 # AdvancedWebView

-Advanced WebView component for Android that works as intended out of the box
+Enhanced WebView component for Android that works as intended out of the box

 ## Requirements